-Alexandra park is situated by the river, making it a great spot for a picnic or outdoor play with the kids.
+Alexandra Park is situated by the river, making it a great spot for picnic areas or outdoor play with the kids.

 If you wanted to have a picnic or BBQ, there are facilities for both.
 And there’s plenty of room to kick a football around or throw a frisbee too.
 It’s a really large park!

-We found that there were a lot of fantastic Bundaberg parks around the city, with play equipment, large spaces and water views for many too, however Alexandra Park was by far the stand out because of what else it has…
+We found that there were a lot of fantastic Bundaberg parks around the city, with play equipment, large spaces and water views for many too, however, Alexandra Park was by far the standout.

 Opening Hours: The park is not fenced off from the public therefore there are no restricted times for the main park areas